COGS108/Overview/COGS108-Syllabus.md

 | Final Project*       | 25\%		           | Complete Final Project |
 | Final Project Survey*| 2\%		           | Complete Final Project Survey |

 \* This quarter there will be two options for the COGS 108 Final Project.
-Students will choose between the following: (1) Data Science Project on a topic of your choosing completed throughout the quarter in a group of 4-5 people OR (2) Data Science Project completed individually during finals week on a dataset and question provied to you (to mimic the data science interview process).
+Students will choose between the following: (1) Data Science Project on a topic of your choosing completed throughout the quarter in a group of 4-5 people OR (2) Data Science Project completed individually during finals week on a dataset and question provided to you (to mimic the data science interview process).
 If option 2 is chose, the Project Proposal will also be completed individually.

 **Final exam date**: No final exam, only final project deadline (Wednesday, 6/10 at 11:59 PM).
 You do not have to show up anywhere on the date of the final exam.